-If electricity providers would be able to operate the appliances in households at large scale and at industry consumer, the consumption of electricity will be much more balanced, and there would be less burden on the network.
+If electricity providers would be able to operate the appliances in households at a large scale and at industry consumers, the consumption of electricity will be much more balanced, and there would be less burden on the network.
 But this requires smart home solutions with devices connected to the internet that can be managed by power distributors.
 Electricity providers, as well as users, could benefit from cheaper electricity under certain conditions.
 And a new business model where with the help of modern technology, may allow consumers to choose from different electricity prices throughout the day.

 Legislation as an obstacle

 Electric companies are replacing classic analog meters with smart ones very intensively.
 Current legislation usually allows readings of the meters every fifteen minutes, which is far too rare for quality network management.
-It would be more convenient for an electricity provider to be able to read the meters every minute or even more frequent (5-10 sec), as this would allow significantly better management of the power grid.
+It would be more convenient for an electricity provider to be able to read the meters every minute or even more frequently (5-10 sec), as this would allow for significantly better management of the power grid.

 Trading privacy for lower energy bill